supunsathsara/supunsathsara/README.md

 <h3 align="center"> 'I Don’t Suffer From Insanity.
 I Enjoy Every Minute Of It.'</h3>
 <h2 align="center"> 👨‍💻 </h2>
 <p align="center">
-  <samp>I'm Savindu Supun Sathsara.
-I'm a Software Engineering student at NIBM Galle.
-Also I'm doing media translations and subtitle editings.
-I really like to study on my own and learn by doing something.
+  <samp>I'm Savindu Supun Sathsara, A 20 years old web developer from Sri Lanka.
+I'm currently a Software Engineering student at NIBM Galle.
+Also I'm doing media translations and subtitle editing.
+    <br><br>
+    I love to code and I'm always looking for new opportunities to learn and grow.
+I'm currently working on a few projects and I'm always open to new ideas and collaborations.
+If you have any questions or want to work with me, feel free to contact me.
   </samp>
   <br>